upleveled/system-setup/windows.md

-Before you start, please make sure that you're running Windows 8.1, Windows 10 or Windows 11.
+Before you start, please make sure that you're running Windows 10 or Windows 11.
 Windows 7 is not supported, since it is no longer supported by Microsoft as of early 2020.

 1. Open the Start menu, type "Windows Update" and click on the result named Windows Update.
 Make sure that you have all of the latest updates.
 2. Open the Start menu and type "powershell".
 Right-click on the item "Windows PowerShell" that appears and choose "Run as administrator":<br>